semigm/IGME-110/exercises/videoExercise/videoExercise.md

 # Digital Video Editing Exercise
-Using our video editing software of choice, make a short video that combines various video clips into one coherent story.
-You will be responsible for finding or providing the videos that you will be editing for this exercise [Homework](https://www.pexels.com/videos/).
+Using [Shotcut](https://shotcut.org/) video editing software (free & open source), edit a short video that combines various video clips into one coherent story.
+You will be responsible for finding or providing the videos that you will be editing for this exercise [pexels](https://www.pexels.com/videos/).
 You may use audio from the source video, replace the audio with other sound assets, or some combination of both.

 ## Requirements
 Your video must meet the following requirements:
 1. Video must be atleast 30 seconds long.
 1. Video must have at least 2 different video sources.
 1. Video must have at least 5 cuts

 ## Rendering your Video
 BEFORE RENDERING: Save your project, and ensure that it is properly saved.
 Sometimes rendering can cause the program to crash and you might lose some or all of your work.